-Pregnancy happens when a man’s sperm fertilises a woman’s egg, which can happen even if you've not had sexual intercourse (penetration).
+Pregnancy happens when a sperm fertilises an egg, which can happen even if you've not had sexual intercourse (penetration).

-As soon as the penis is erect, before the man ejaculates, a liquid called pre-ejaculate is produced.
+As soon as the penis is erect, (before ejaculation), a liquid called pre-ejaculate or "pre-cum" is produced.
 This liquid can contain thousands of sperm.
-Men have no control over the production of this liquid.

-A woman's ovaries release one or more eggs (ovulation) 12-16 days before her next period.
+The ovaries release 1 or more eggs (ovulation) 12-16 days before a period starts.

-The man’s sperm enters the woman's body through her vagina, then travels through her cervix and womb to the fallopian tubes, where an egg is fertilised (conception).
+The sperm enters the body through the vagina, then travels through the cervix and womb to the fallopian tubes, where the egg is usually fertilised (conception).
 The egg can be fertilised by sperm contained in semen or pre-ejaculate.

-- your partner's erect penis comes into contact with your body near your vagina
+- your partner's erect penis comes into contact with your genital area (vagina or vulva)

-If you don’t want to get pregnant, you should use contraception.
+If you do not want to get pregnant, you should use contraception.
 For information about the different methods, see: which method of contraception suits me?

 It's also important to remember that only condoms can protect you against both pregnancy and sexually transmitted infections (STIs).
 If you use a condom, put it on as soon as your partner's penis is erect, to prevent any sperm from coming into contact with your vagina.